UCLOrengoGroup/cath-funfam-docs/README.md

-# Functional Families (FunFam) in CATH-Gene3D
+# FunFams (Functional Families) in CATH-Gene3D

+In a nutshell...

-A FunFam is a collection of protein structural domains that share a common function.
-FunFams can be used to predict the location of structural domains and provide clues about putative function in novel protein sequences.
-This site contains information, scripts and tutorials on how Functional Families (FunFams) can be used to annotate your own protein sequences.
+ * A **FunFam** is a collection of protein structural domains that share a common function (read more)
+ * **FunFams** can be used to predict the location of structural domains and provide clues about putative function in novel protein sequences (read more)
+ * This site contains information, scripts and tutorials on how **FunFams** can be used to annotate your own protein sequences (see below)

 ## How do I scan my own protein sequences?

-There are few different options, depending on how many sequences you want to scan and how comfortable you are working in a technical environment (API programming).
+There are few different options depending on:

+ 1. how many sequences do you want to scan? (e.g. 1, 100, 100000+?)
+ 1. how comfortable you are working in a technical environment

 ### Manually scan individual sequences